ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 Basically this checks the containers have space!
 Super duper important!
 It does so by:

- 1. Make a mapping, container → capacity
+ 1. Making a mapping, container → capacity
  2. Over each grain, subtract water and grey water use from the corresponding container.
- 3. Find the RV fresh water and the RV grey water tank, because I'll need references to them to do the shower.
+ 3. Find the RV fresh water and the RV grey water containers, because I'll need references to them to do the shower accounting in step 4.
  4. Over each grain, find showers, and appropriately handle their 3GA of water use and grey water production.

 You can see it returning a `HardSoftScore`, with soft score zero and hard score set to the problem count, ie, the number of overcapacity containers.